 The Rhino HySafe Vertexc range of explosion relief panels have been specifically designed for venting hydrogen/air explosions and explosions involving other more reactive flammable gases.

 This is a challenging application as hydrogen/air explosions are characterised by very rapid rates of pressure rise compared to gas explosions involving natural gas.
 Hydrogen has a wide flammable range and high laminar burning velocity.
 Figure 2-1 shows the variation of laminar burning velocity of hydrogen with concentration at ambient temperature and pressure.
 The laminar burning velocity of methane is also shown (majority component of natural gas).
-The graph shows indicates that a hydrogen explosion will develop very quickly compared to natural gas deflagrations.
+The graph indicates that a hydrogen explosion will develop very quickly compared to natural gas deflagrations.

 To successfully vent a hydrogen explosion, relief panels must be capable of reacting to pressure increase very quickly.
 A panel should be capable of activating at a low overpressure and open rapidly.
 It is sensible to choose a lightweight panel because heavy panel would move slowly.
 If the vent space does not open fast enough, failure of the structure being protected can occur.
 Beyond a design that allows quick response, a panel should not disintegrate (safety), activate falsely under extreme weather conditions (useability and weather), or allow an easy access point for nuisance entry (security).